Risks of Snorting Drugs And Nasal Perforation

 People snort drugs to get a more immediate, intense high, and because it’s more convenient than injecting.

-When you ingest a substance, you have to wait until it’s absorbed through the digestive system, metabolized by the liver, and then enters the bloodstream—a process than can take 30 minutes to an hour, or longer if you have a full stomach.
+When you ingest a substance, you have to wait until it’s absorbed through the digestive system, metabolized by the liver, and then enters the bloodstream—a process that can take 30 minutes to an hour, or longer if you have a full stomach.

 On the other hand, if you inhale a substance through your nose, it’s absorbed through the nasal membrane and enters the bloodstream quickly.
 It also enters the bloodstream close to the brain so it produces effects immediately.
 This results in a fast, powerful high, taking effect in as little as five to ten minutes.